Validators¶

 Error injected on failure:

-What it checks: Walks backward through the conversation history looking for completed write_file tool calls (Role=Tool messages with a FunctionResultContent whose function name contains write_file).
+What it checks: Walks backward through the conversation history looking for completed write_file or patch_file tool calls (Role=Tool messages with a FunctionResultContent whose function name contains either string).
 Stops at the most recent user-role message.

-Passes if: At least one write_file call completed in the current agent turn.
+Passes if: At least one write_file or patch_file call completed in the current agent turn.

-Fails if: No write_file call is found — meaning the agent described a file write in text but never actually called the tool.
+Fails if: Neither tool was called — meaning the agent described a file write in text but never actually called the tool.
+Text, code blocks, and responses are not saved to disk.

-Some fixes require only a shell command (e.g. a dependency update) and produce no write_file call.
-Set ShellFallbackPattern on the route to allow a successful matching shell_run to satisfy the validator in place of write_file:
+Some fixes require only a shell command (e.g. a dependency update) and produce no file-write call.
+Set ShellFallbackPattern on the route to allow a successful matching shell_run to satisfy the validator instead:

 - Keyword: "HANDOFF TO TESTER"